kevinaangstadt/CS340-S23-Notes/lecture20.md

 # Notes Lecture 20
 # 4/3/2023

+## Overview
+In class 20 we started with a short summary of class 19.
+Then we talked about different techniques of fault localization.
+We touched on the problem of scale with big code bases and talked about spectrum based fault localization as a possible solution for this.
+For the rest of the class we wrote a program: localize.py to implement spectrum based fault localization.

 Quick Summary of class 19:
 - fault localization - implicating lines of code in a bug/fault/defect
 - techniques: